 Detailing the Report

 When you report the abuse, you should make sure your report is as detailed as possible.
 For example, you should say more than “I suspect abuse.”
-Rather, you might say “I noticed my elderly father had bruise marks on his wrists and arms.
+Instead, you might say, “I noticed my elderly father had bruise marks on his wrists and arms.
 He is very withdrawn and refuses to talk to anyone.
 The caregiver won’t ever leave me alone with him.”
 The more details, the better.
 If you have photos or recordings, these should be noted in the report.

 Concerns after Reporting the Nursing Home Abuse

 If you do move the elder, we would recommend taking him or her on a few tours of local facilities.
-Take time to talk with the doctors, patients, staff, and view the rooms.
+Take time to talk with the doctors, patients, staff and view the rooms.
 Let your elderly loved one know you want what is best and are ready to listen to their thoughts and ideas.
 However, their safety remains the number one priority.

 Consulting a Nursing Home Abuse Lawyer

 As a family member of someone in a nursing home, this statistic may scare you.
-We aren’t here to cause unnecessary panic, however, it is important to be informed about this prevalence so victims can get justice if they are abused in a nursing home.
+We aren’t here to cause unnecessary panic; however, it is essential to be informed about this prevalence so victims can get justice if they are abused in a nursing home.
 Family members can play a crucial role in keeping the senior relative safe.
 But since you cannot be there at all times, there will still be moments where your relative could be at risk for mistreatment.

-How Facilities Fail To Keep Residents Safe
+How Facilities Fail to Keep Residents Safe

-What To Look For When Visiting
+What to Look for When Visiting

 When visiting your loved one in the nursing home, there are things to watch out for to ensure their safety.
 For instance, do you notice that the living quarters are dirty and unkempt?
 Has your relative’s condition consistently decreased since entering the facility?
 Has your loved one retreated from family and friends?
 Have they refused to be helped by certain staff members?
-A lack of supervision and properly trained staff can result in incidents of abuse.
-Sadly, many well-intentioned nurses or care providers go into the field with a genuine want to help, but then get burnt-out and may act in ways that they wouldn’t have if the working environment was better.
+A lack of supervision and adequately trained staff can result in incidents of abuse.
+Sadly, many well-intentioned nurses or care providers go into the field with a genuine want to help but then get burnt-out and may act in ways that they wouldn’t have if the working environment were better.